Stein-N/Resource-Config-API/README.md

 ### Features:

 - Save different Datatypes
-  - Integer, Doubles, Strings and Booleans
+  - Primitive: Integer, Double, String, Boolean
+  - Reference: List
   - Values and Categories can be commented
   - Values can be defined in Range
+- Custom Config Path
 - Designed for Multi-Loader Projects
 - Autocorrection of invalid or corrupt Config Values